 A mystic once said, "We are all meant to be mothers of God, for God is always needing to be born."
 I think what he meant is that we all are called to be the kind of people that help to shine the light of Christ into the world because there is always a darkness in the world that God wants to brighten.
 What do we do when we hear the angel of the Lord speaking to us, calling us to bring new life into the barrenness of this world?
 Do we trust that no word from God will ever fail?
 Do we trust in the hope that we have in the good news of Jesus Christ?
 Do we stand with Mary and say, "I am the Lord's servant.
 Let your word to me be fulfilled"?
 When we do, we begin to make this the best kind of Christmas!

 Living in Community

-Thank you, Mark, Susie, and Linda, for serving communion this week in worship!
+Thank you, Liz, Linda, and Jane, for serving communion on Sunday!

 This Week at Port Church

 9:00 - 11:45 am - Office Hours